100% Disabled Veteran Benefits

 Receiving 100% Benefits from the DoD and the VA

 100% Disabled Veteran Benefits are given to veterans with medical conditions that severely impact their ability to function in daily life.
-They are only given in cases where the veteran is unable to work and mostly unable to care for themselves, including bathing and dressing.
+They are only given in cases where the veteran is unable to satisfactorily work or perform the Activities of Daily Living.

 The DoD and the VA will only give disability benefits for service-connected conditions.
 The DoD takes this a step further and only gives these benefits for service-connected conditions that also make a service member Unfit for Duty.